-There have already been three 50-point games in the NBA this season and Philadelphia 76ers star Joel Embiid has the highest scoring points tally with 59.
+There have already been three 50-point games in the NBA this season and Philadelphia 76ers star Joel Embiid has the highest scoring game with 59.

-Embiid came agonizingly close to an outrageous 50-point triple double as he managed 59 points, 11 rebounds and eight assists on 13th November in a 105-98 win over Utah Jazz, registering the fifth best scoring performance in the Sixers’ history.
+Embiid came agonizingly close to an outrageous 50-point triple double as he managed 59 points, 11 rebounds and eight assists on 13th November in a 105-98 win over Utah Jazz as he registered the fifth best scoring performance in the Sixers’ history.

 The same night, Cleveland Cavaliers’ third-year guard Darius Garland registered a career-high 51 points in a defeat to Minnesota Timberwolves, scoring with 10 of his 15 attempts from three-point range.

 Golden State Warriors talisman Stephen Curry recorded the 11th 50-point game of his career three days later as the Dubs lost out at Phoenix Suns, with Curry finishing with 50 points, nine rebounds and six assists.